NzrSrd/data-structure-JS/README.md

 # data-structure-JS
-Data structure knowledge help improve the solving problem skills.
+Data structure knowledge helps to improve the solving problem skills.
 That's only the begining.